 (b) A court hearing or other proceeding before a magistrate that is the result of a timely objection to an administrative recommendation, determination, decision, or order issued by the CSEA.

 (7) "IV-D contract" means a mutually binding, legal relationship obligating a private or governmental entity to provide IV-D services in a IV-D case or perform other administrative duties of the CSEA that pertain to a IV-D case in return for payment by the CSEA.
-A IV-D contract is executed through the JFS 07018, "IV-D Contract" ( rev. 11/2012) and JFS 07037, "IV-D Contract Amendment" (rev. 2/2009).
+A IV-D contract is executed through the JFS 07018, "IV-D Contract" ( effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code) and JFS 07037, "IV-D Contract Amendment" ( effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code).

 (j) JFS 07018;